-Prior to a comprehensive merit evaluation, DOE will perform an initial review in accordance with 10 CFR 605.10(b) to determine that (1) the applicant is eligible for the award; (2) the information required by the FOA has been submitted; (3) all mandatory requirements are satisfied; (4) the proposed project is responsive to the objectives of the funding opportunity announcement, (5) the proposed project is not duplicative of programmatic work; and (6) No more than one application was submitted for the particular PI (In the case of more than one application for a particular PI, DOE will consider the latest received submissions to the be the insitution's intended submission).
+Prior to a comprehensive merit evaluation, DOE will perform an initial review in accordance with 10 CFR 605.10(b) to determine that (1) the applicant is eligible for the award; (2) the information required by the FOA has been submitted; (3) all mandatory requirements are satisfied; (4) the proposed project is responsive to the objectives of the FOA (see Responsiveness in Section I); (5) the proposed project is not duplicative of programmatic work.
 Applications that fail to pass the initial review will not be forwarded for merit review and will be eliminated from further consideration.